Perhaps you have heard that conversation is an art or that knowing how to speak requires certain skills. And that certainly is true.

-If you were to think about it carefully, when you are speaking animatedly with someone that you like or are speaking about a subject that you are passionate about, you can safely and effortlessly go from one topic to another almost without realising you are doing so.
+If you were to think about it carefully, when you are speaking animatedly with someone that you like or are speaking about a subject that you are passionate about, you can safely and effortlessly go from one topic to another almost without realizing you are doing so.

 On more than one occasion, you have probably tried to change the subject during a conversation.
 On some occasions, you have definitely been successful while on others, you have found yourself with the bitter sensation that it was too sudden of a change and that it ended up harming the conversation.

 Do not forget the context in which you find yourself

 However, if the conversation is in English, it is important for you to know some expressions to change the topic imperceptibly, either because you do not want to continue talking about the same thing, because you want to vary the conversation, or because, perhaps, you feel that the conversation is going somewhere you do not want it to go.

 Now, if the context in which you find yourself is more formal and you do not know the other party well, you should keep in mind that it is very important to pay attention to what they are saying because this can give you hints about their likes, dislikes, or a work or academic issue.

-Now that I think about it…
+1. Now that I think about it…

-This expression is more appropriate to use in an informal context.
+This expression is more appropriate to use in an informal context:

 Now that I think about it, do you remember Jonathan?

-That reminds me of…
+2. That reminds me of…

-This phrase is especially useful when something mentioned allows you to introduce a new topic.
+This phrase is especially useful when something mentioned allows you to introduce a new topic:

 That reminds me of the case of a friend, who lost his house in a fire.

-That brings to mind…
+3. That brings to mind…

 Very similar to the previous one, this phrase is used to relate the current topic of conversation with a new one.

 That brings to mind the fact that a lady asked me if I knew an acupuncturist.

-Changing the subject…
+4. Changing the subject…

-This expression is very useful when you need to be more direct about introducing a new topic.
+This expression is very useful when you need to be more direct about introducing a new topic:

 Changing the subject, did you know that Sanel is in Japan for the holidays?

-By the way, what can you tell me about…?
+5. By the way, what can you tell me about…?

-This is an easy way to allow your conversation partner to be involved in the change of topic and you can get to know them a little better at the same time.
+This is an easy way to allow your conversation partner to be involved in the change of topic and you can get to know them a little better at the same time: